chandana105/foodit-mobile-app/README.md

 - Top Rated Restaurants Filter list
 - HOC VEG restaurant
 - cuisines display in slice
+- TODO: if no filtered / resList length is 0 in starting or on fitlers :- display No Restaurants Text.

 ### restaurant Details page :-